artemklevtsov/RGA/README.md

 ### Obtaining the keys to access to the API Google Analytics

-Before start working with the `RGA` package, it is necessary to create a new application in [Google Developers Console](https://console.developers.google.com/) and obtain a **Client ID** and **Client secret** to access the API Google Analytics.
+Before to start working with the `RGA` package, it is necessary to create a new application in [Google Developers Console](https://console.developers.google.com/) and obtain a **Client ID** and **Client secret** to access the API Google Analytics.

 Step by step instructions is below.